srvo/failure/index.md

 ## The Institutional Failure Index

-Society's resources are allocated regressively, which leads to difficulty and cost.
-If those costs had anything close to the information transparency of financial markets, collective action might get more enlightened and efficient.

-Long-term hurt is happening in the meantime because it's hard to describe.
-[Institutional Failure](institutionalfailure.md) -- where multiple organizations succumb to inflexibility, inefficiency, and inadequacy -- is a tricky phenomenon to counteract.

-It's easier to count.
-Hunger, poverty, pollution, and fraud all lead to cash costs.
-Credible research on these costs has been published.
-The Institutional Failure Index categorizes, presents, and averages their findings.
-These costs occur in the context of a [public finance](publicfinance.md) crisis, which deepens their long-term effect.
+The Institutional Failure Index presents the total costs to society of problems that our governments, businesses, and civil society groups have collectively failed to address.

+Individual estimates of these costs commonly make headlines, but until now they have not been added up and made available for easy exploration.
+The cost of "business as usual" emerges quickly once we can see the breadth of [Institutional Failure](institutionalfailure.md) in modern society.

-This open-source project will do its best to track them.
-Your help pulling in more information and interest are both appreciated.
-[Submit a pull request](https://github.com/srvo/failure/pulls), sign up [for brief, interesting emails](http://eepurl.com/c-hM25), and read [Sloane's blog](http://srvo.org/) for more information.
+Did we miss something?
+[Submit a pull request](https://github.com/srvo/failure/pulls) to add your insights to this open-source project.
+You can also sign up [for brief, interesting emails](http://eepurl.com/c-hM25), and read [Sloane's blog](http://srvo.org/) for more information.

 ### Annual Losses